Choline, found in eggs and meat, may make blood clot faster

 Dr. Stanley Hazen of the Cleveland Clinic and colleagues did a small but intense study in 18 volunteers - eight of them vegetarians or vegans, and 10 people who eat meat, eggs and dairy.

-They gave all 18 choline supplements - 500 mg twice a day.
-That's more than the recommended adequate intake of 425 mg a day for women and 550 mg a day for men.
+They gave all 18 choline supplements - 500 mg daily.
+The recommended adequate intake of choline from all sources is 425 mg a day for women and 550 mg a day for men.

 After a month, their blood levels of a compound called trimethylamine N-oxide (TMAO) rose 10-fold.
 In tests, their blood became much more likely to form clots, the team reported in the journal Circulation.